fernandezpaco/linkedin-element/README.md

 linkedin-element takes an oauth access token and returns the linkedin user profile.

-It also can be used to share a comment in your linkeding profile with the share(comment) method.
+It also can be used to share a comment in your linkedin profile with the share(comment) method.

 Example:
 ```html